Artist Credit: Kenta Miyakawa

 Members’ Choice Award

-For the most outstanding architectural illustration as voted by ASAI members.
+For the most outstanding architectural illustration as voted by ASAI members, online.

 • Commemorative award certificate